 6. Learn about the historical precedent.
 There is nothing that happens that hasn’t happened countless other times before.
 Most people get into a breakup, and most come out just fine.
 Keep this in mind.
 Once you stretch your life’s timeline far enough, every heartbreak, no matter how painful, becomes trivial — a source of laughter at parties even.
 Especially if you’re young.

 9. Learn to trust you’ll be okay.
-It’s not like a breakup will set your house on fire, rape your dog, and kill you.
+It’s not like a breakup will set your house on fire, rape your dog, and murder your family.
 Things ain’t that bad.
-Trust that things, while they may turn out different from what you want, will still turn out fine — and respond to them resiliently.
+Trust that things, while they may turn out different from what you want, will still turn out fine.
+They probably will.

-10. Expect and embrace endings.
+12. Expect and embrace endings.
 In life, entropy reigns supreme.
 Nothing ever stays the same, and everything eventually clogs and stalls and ceases to exist.
 It’s only a matter of time before you’re no more, and everyone and everything you know (and don’t know) ends.
-Simply understanding this will help you overcome your fears and stand bravely in the face of decay.
+Simply understanding this will help you overcome your fear of uncertainty and stand bravely in the face of decay.
 It will help your reach homeostasis — proper equilibrium.

 One of the coolest things I’ve learned over the years while conversing with people going through a breakup — as well as with those going through other life challenges like starting a business, switching careers, dating, marrying, etc. — is that no one knows what the fuck they’re doing.

 Even I, despite running a business (my blog) since 2016, still have no idea what I’m doing half of the time with it.
 I’m literally making up my path as I go along, diligently learning new things and growing as a person.